-It is difficult to find a card which charges less than 1%, as this is the standard fee that MasterCard and Visa charge for foreign currency conversion.
-However, from there credit card companies and banks often tack on an additional fee of up to 3%.
-Furthermore, you may find additional ATM fees added when you withdraw cash from machines in foreign countries.
+A lot of issuers charge at least 1% for foreign currency conversion, as this is the standard fee that MasterCard and Visa charge issuers.
+But some credit card issuers and banks will tack on an additional fee of up to 3%.
+If you’re using your debit card for cash withdrawals, you may find additional ATM fees added when you withdraw cash from machines in foreign countries.

-Before heading off on your next trip overseas, be sure to call your credit card company or bank to see what fees will be applied to your foreign purchases and cash withdrawals.
+Before heading off on your next trip overseas, be sure to call your bank or credit card company to see what fees will be applied to your foreign purchases and cash withdrawals.
 These fees can add hundreds of dollars to the final cost of your trip — money much better spent on fun or gifts.